hardikkanajariya-in/codeforge/README.md

 1. **Documentation**: Check `/docs` route in your application for detailed documentation
 2. **Community Support**: Join our community forum for peer assistance
-3. **Professional Support**: Contact [hardikkanajariya@yahoo.com](mailto:hardikkanajariya@yahoo.com) for priority assistance
+3. **Professional Support**: Contact [contact@hardikkanajariya.in](mailto:contact@hardikkanajariya.in) for priority assistance
 4. **Bug Reports**: Submit issues through our support portal with detailed reproduction steps

 ## 📝 License

 This plugin is a commercial product licensed under the HkDevs Commercial License.
-Usage requires a valid license purchased from [HkDevs](https://hardikkanajariya.in).
-See [License Terms](https://hardikkanajariya.in/license) for complete details.
+Usage requires a valid license purchased from [HkDevs](https://codeforge.hardikkanajariya.in).
+See [License Terms](https://codeforge.hardikkanajariya.in/license) for complete details.

 ### License Features
 - **Production Use**: Licensed for production environments